-While many businesses ignore dissatisfied customers, Bezos has found success by paying attention to consumer audits and reviews.
-By focusing on customer service, Amazon demonstrates that they care about their consumers as much as their rivals.
+Many businesses don’t care about unhappy customers, but Bezos has done well by listening to audits and reviews from customers.
+By focusing on customer service, Amazon demonstrates that it cares as much about its consumers as its rivals.
 While praise and recognition are indications that a company is on the right track, criticism provides an opportunity to enhance a product or service.

 3) Bill Gates of Microsoft